Gladiator Training Q&A

 8. Will I be a guaranteed a job upon completion of the Gladiator training?

-Answer: You are not guaranteed a job once you complete the training, however, you will be evaluated according to your skill and mental aptitude, based on the instructor’s evaluation and placed on an available to work list.
+You are not guaranteed a job after completion of the training, however, you will be evaluated according to your skill and mental aptitude, based on the instructor’s evaluation and referred to one of our contractor’s.

 9. How should I dress for the training?